 When I left my large company, I lost most of my employee benefits.
 Thanks to Set For Life Insurance, I now have my own life and disability insurance that I can take with me throughout my career.
 They were instrumental in helping me determine what was most suitable for my needs.
 I look forward to working with Set for Life Insurance for the long term.Joseph L., Consultant, New York, NY

-Set for Life has been ‘practicing’ in our specialty area — disability insurance for physicians, medical professionals, nurses residents and medical students — since 1993.
+Set for Life has been ‘practicing’ in our specialty area — disability insurance for physicians, medical professionals, nurses residents, medical students and veterinarians — since 1993.
 Our experience gives us a vast understanding of your unique situation, its complexities, and your insurance needs.

-When it comes to working with physicians and other medical professionals, Set for Life “sets” itself apart from the rest.
+When it comes to working with physicians, veterinarians and other medical professionals, Set for Life “sets” itself apart from the rest.

 Set for Life has spent almost 20 years building relationships and setting up discounts around the country at most major hospitals.
 These discounts save Set for Life clients between 15-55% (depending on company and gender).